Romantic literature in English

 Romanticism was an artistic, literary, and intellectual movement that originated in Europe toward the end of the 18th century.
-Scholars regard the publishing of William Wordsworth's and Samuel Coleridge's Lyrical Ballads in 1798 as probably the beginning of the movement, and the crowning of Queen Victoria in 1837 as its end.
-Romanticism arrived in other parts of the English-speaking world later; in the United States, it arrived around 1820.
+Scholars regard the publishing of William Wordsworth's and Samuel Coleridge's Lyrical Ballads in 1798 as probably the beginning of the movement in England, and the Coronation of Queen Victoria in 1838 as its end.
+Romanticism arrived in other parts of the English-speaking world later; in the United States, about 1820.